terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 ### count (async)

 Returns the number of records that are in the range of the query.

 parameters:
-- query: an slice query object
+- query: a slice query object
   -  start: string, must be paired with end to do a date range query.
   -  end: string, must be paired with start to do a date range query.
   -  wildcard: { field: string, value: string }, an elasticsearch wildcard query on string values.
 The value needs to be formatted in `key*`,please reference examples below.